-So friends, I think the overall experience would be weighted on the negative side of things - and this is why Anger - in spite of all the biblical and modern evidence that it can be used constructively - is listed as one of the seven deadly sins.
+So friends, I think the overall experience would be weighted on the negative side of things - and this is why Anger - in spite of the fact that it can be used constructively - is listed as one of the seven deadly sins.

-But since it is true that Anger can be used constructively, and since we have seen the damage that repressing anger can do to us psychologically and physiologically, because anger will always find a way to be expressed - even indirectly... through passive aggressive behavior...
+But since it is also true that Anger can be used constructively, and since we are aware of the damage which repressing anger can cause us psychologically and physiologically, and because anger will always find a way to be expressed - even indirectly through passive aggressive behavior...

 Anger is that Deadly Sin which really highlights the need for the "recycling" approach that we've been learning about.

-So we need to ask "what is Sin twisting to make anger so destructive?
+So we need to ask "what is Sin twisting which makes anger so destructive?